 We spend much of our lives in the comparison trap.
-We see actresses lose the baby weight right after birth, models keep their “perfect” shapes no matter their age and others find success in ways that we never dreamed of.
-It’s the proverbial rabbit hole that sucks us in and keeps us from achieving what we were meant to do ourselves.
+We see actresses lose the baby weight right after birth, models keep their “perfect” shapes no matter their age and others find success in ways we never imagined.
+But more often than not, comparison hinders our own progress and this extends to family finances as well.

-How to Change Your Mindset: Comparison and Your Finances
+How to Avoid the Comparison Trap with Your Finances

 Financial Differences